kubukoz/blog/mdoc/flavors-of-shared-state.md

 - The counter dependency should be hidden from intermediate layers of abstraction (only the client and router need to know about it)
 - The counter's state should be isolated between requests, including concurrent ones.

 Readers with Java experience may recognize this as something similar to `ThreadLocal`.
-However, in Cats Effect we can't simply use a `ThreadLocal`, because due to its [fiber-based concurrency model](https://typelevel.org/cats-effect/docs/thread-model), a single request may be processed on any number of threads (and on non-JVM platforms like Scala.js, we might only have one thread to begin with).
+However, in Cats Effect we can't simply use a `ThreadLocal`, because due to its [fiber-based concurrency model][ce-thread-model], a single request may be processed on any number of threads (and on non-JVM platforms like Scala.js, we might only have one thread to begin with).

 What we need is more of a... "fiber" local.